 Plants produce dyestuffs that give deep, vibrant colours or subtle shades to textiles, paper and wood.
 Natural dyes from plants, and from fungi, earth and insects, have been grown and used for thousands of years, and despite the dyeing industries being overtaken by mass produced synthetic pigments, the natural dyes are still part of many local traditions, especially in tropical and sub-tropical regions.

 There is little evidence of the broad-scale growing of dye plants in the croplands here before the last few centuries.
 As crops they are no longer familiar here, yet the art and science of using natural dyes remains in manufactures and craftwork.

-The Plants dyes pages at 5000 Years consist of the Summary and Introduction below on this page and the following links –
+The Plant dyes pages at 5000 Years consist of the Summary and Introduction below on this page and the following links –

 - Dye plant species of the world – notes on their biology and uses (under construction)